Ice Age: Scrat's Nutty Adventure: Development

-When publisher Outright Games first came with the idea of the game to the developer, it was decided that the game would revolve around Scrat mainly due to the comedy of the character, with Just Add Water's CEO Stewart Gilray saying an interview claiming humour was "strangely" one of the most important factors in the game's development.
-The game was announced on 28 June 2019.
+Ice Age: Scrat's Nutty Adventure was developed by Just Add Water and published by Outright Games.
+Just Add Water CEO Stewart Gilray stated the inclusion of humour was one of the most important factors in the game's development.
+The game's score was composed by Allister Brimble.

 Reception

 The Nintendo Switch version received "generally unfavorable reviews" and the PlayStation 4 version "mixed or average reviews" according to review aggregator Metacritic.
-In a review for ScreenRant Robin Burks called the game "a poor imitation of Crash Bandicoot that was phoned in by the movie studio" and said that the game was "almost too simple, and provides minimal challenge, regardless of the age group."
-Ollie Reynolds of Nintendo Life was categorical when he simply stated "this isn’t a good game", adding it was an "incredibly mundane platformer that’s completely devoid of any originality or challenge."
+In a review for Screen Rant Robin Burks called the game "a poor imitation of Crash Bandicoot that was phoned in by the movie studio" and said that the game was "almost too simple, and provides minimal challenge, regardless of the age group."
+Ollie Reynolds of Nintendo Life was categorical when he simply stated "this isn't a good game", adding it was an "incredibly mundane platformer that's completely devoid of any originality or challenge."
 James Birks of The Xbox Hub however was more complementary, calling levels "well-designed in regards the layouts, feature collectibles to search out" and thought that they "generally [didn't] outstay their welcome length-wise."